FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 2.6 - Inactive status.** A member who falls from good standing may have their membership revoked or suspended through the vote of ADAO Membership (each said action, a “Member Removal”).
 References herein to the rights and entitlements of members shall be understood to refer only to members in good standing.

 **Section 2.7 - Access to information.** Members shall have access to information concerning the operational and financial affairs of via the Treasury application of the organization.
-Currently the ADAO treasury can be viewed via Designated Smart Contract.
+The ADAO treasury can always be viewed by exploring the Designated Smart Contract.

 **Section 2.8 - Settlement of disputes.** In any dispute between ADAO and any of its members or former members which cannot be resolved through informal negotiation, it shall be the policy of ADAO to prefer the use of mediation whereby an impartial mediator may facilitate negotiations between the parties and assist them in developing a mutually acceptable settlement.
 Neither party with a grievance against the other shall have recourse to litigation until the matter is submitted to mediation and attempted to be resolved in good faith.
 All ADAO Membership agree that there is a preference to settle disputes amongst members or between members and ADAO via decentralized dispute mechanisms via smart contract protocols.